HS Codes for Clothing, Apparel and Textiles

 - Consult Your Customs Broker or logistics partner like ShipGlobal who can assist with international HS classification.

-HSN Codes For Exporting Clothes
+HSN Codes for Exporting Clothes

 When exporting clothes, you must include the 6-digit international HS code on shipping documents like: